-16. Events after the Balance Sheet Date
+15. Events after the Balance Sheet Date

-The annual accounts were authorised for issue by the Treasurer on 30 September 2022.
+The annual accounts were authorised for issue by the Treasurer on 30 September 2023.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
-As detailed in the management commentary the COVID-19 pandemic is having a significant impact operationally and financially on SCTS both in 2021/22 and moving forward.
+Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-17. Remuneration Report
+16. Remuneration Report